ucsb-cs16/f22/_lab/lab09.md

 At that point, you are ready to try submitting on gradescope.

-## Step 5: Submitting via gradescope
+## Step 5: Submit Your Assignment on Gradescope

 Submit the strFuncs.cpp and linkedListFuncs.cpp files on gradescope.
-Make sure to add your partner as a collaborator if you had one.

 # Grading Rubric

 Most of the points will be awarded based on gradescope automatic grading.
 Other points will be assigned after visual code inspection by TAs - if a function is not implemented recursively, you will receive **NOT** receive any credit for that function at all.

-The *splice* function is a bonus question - note that it is intended to be difficult.
-Although Gradescope will be display a score out of 110, your lab is only worth 100 points - should you successfully complete the bonus, you will receive 110/100.
+The *recursiveSplice()* function is a bonus question - note that it is intended to be difficult.
+Although Gradescope will be display a score out of 110, your lab is only worth 100 points - should you successfully complete the bonus and the rest of the lab, you will receive 100/100 on the lab and 1% extra credit in the course.
 We will manually adjust the grades afterwards.

 ## Gradescope Autograder